Fiifi Kwetey: Member of Parliament

-In 2012, Kwetey won the Ketu South National Democratic Congress primaries into the 2012 Parliamentary Elections.
-He won the primaries by getting 403 votes as against 60 votes polled by the then incumbent Albert Ziga, who came third and Raphael Alorwu who polled 82 votes, whiles Nyphson Agbagedy also got 30 votes.
-Kwetey subsequently won the Ketu South parliamentary elections by getting 77,837 votes which represented 88.92% of the votes cast against his closest contender Godwin Yayra Nkuawu of the New Ptriotic party who got 4,122 votes representing 4.71%.
+In 2012, Kwetey won the Ketu South National Democratic Congress primaries in the 2012 parliamentary elections.
+He won the primaries by receiving 403 votes, against 60 votes polled by the then incumbent Albert Ziga, who came third, Raphael Alorwu who polled 82 votes, and Nyphson Agbagedy who got 30 votes.
+Kwetey subsequently won the Ketu South parliamentary elections by getting 77,837 votes, which represented 88.92% of the votes cast against his closest contender, Godwin Yayra Nkuawu of the New Patriotic Party, who got 4,122 votes representing 4.71%.

-In 2015, Fiifi Kwetey was maintained as the National Democratic Congress candidate for the Ketu South constituency going into the 2016 parliamentary elections.
-He won the primaries by polling 146,10 votes representing 86.13% to beat Sylvanus Amedorme who garnered 1,375 votes and Famous Kuadugah, 637 votes at Denu in the Volta Region.
+In 2015, Kwetey was maintained as the National Democratic Congress candidate for the Ketu South constituency going into the 2016 parliamentary elections.
+He won the primaries by polling 146,10 votes representing 86.13%, to beat Sylvanus Amedorme, who received 1,375 votes, and Famous Kuadugah, who received 637 votes at Denu in the Volta Region.

-He was elected in the 2016 Elections to serve as member of parliament for Ketu South for another term in the parliament of Ghana after getting 48,723 votes representing 65.47% of the total votes against his closest contender Jim Yao Morti an independent candidate who got 18,643 votes representing 25.04%.
-Jim Yao Morti was a former member of the NDC who had been disqualified during the vetting process and suspended subsequently by the NDC and was contesting as an independent candidate.
+Kwetey was elected in the 2016 elections to serve as member of parliament for Ketu South for another term in the parliament of Ghana after getting 48,723 votes, representing 65.47% of the total votes against his closest contender, Jim Yao Morti, an independent candidate who got 18,643 votes representing 25.04%.
+Morti was a former member of the NDC who had been disqualified during the vetting process, was subsequently suspended by the NDC, and was contesting as an independent candidate.

-Minister of State
+Minister of state

-Kwetey was appointed by President John Dramani Mahama to serve as Minister of State at the Presidency in charge of Financial and Allied Institutions in February 2013.
-His role was to work hand in hand with the finance ministry through the office of the president to monitor and regulate the financial and allied institutions.
-Serving that capacity he inaugurated a five-member steering committee for the National Pension Regulatory Authority (NPRA) to oversee the implementation of a three-year capacity building agreement with the Swiss Government.
-The Swiss government had granted the Ghanaian Government an amount of 2.4million to support the Authority to build up their human capacity, establish a better functional organizational structure to help them perform their role as the regulator that ensures the pension scheme and system protects and truly promotes the interest of the pensioners in Ghana.
+Kwetey was appointed by President John Dramani Mahama to serve as minister of state at the presidency in charge of financial and allied institutions in February 2013.
+His role was to work with the finance ministry through the office of the president to monitor and regulate the financial and allied institutions.
+In that capacity, he inaugurated a five-member steering committee for the National Pensions Regulatory Authority (NPRA) to oversee the implementation of a three-year capacity building agreement with the Swiss government.

-Minister of Food and Agriculture
+Minister of food and agriculture

-He served in this role until he was reassigned to serve as Minister of Food and Agriculture to replace Clement Kofi Humado.
-His role as a finance person was to ensure the Ghanaian Agricultural sector would see a rise in production and the reduction in importation of good and rise in exportation.
-His vision was to push the agricultural ministry into an agribusiness oriented rather than just food production oriented agriculture sector.
+Kwetey was reassigned to serve as minister of food and agriculture to replace Clement Kofi Humado.
+His role was to increase in Ghanaian agricultural production and exporting, and reduce the importing of goods.
+His vision was to push the agricultural ministry into an agribusiness-oriented rather than just a food production-oriented sector.